qouteall/imm_ptl_wiki_copy/Config-Options.md

 ## How to Access the Config

-In Fabric version, you can access the config GUI via the mod menu (In 1.17 you need to manually install mod menu).
+In Fabric version, you can access the config GUI via the mod menu (In 1.17 and above you need to manually install mod menu).

+You can also access the config GUI by using command `/imm_ptl_client_debug config` in game if you don't install mod menu.

 The config file is `/config/immersive_portals_fabric.json` .
-In Forge version, the config file is `/config/immersive_portals-client.toml` and `/config/immersive_portals-common.toml` .

 ## Client-Side Performance Configurations